 Additionally, some therapsids seem to have had parental care of the young, keeping them in burrows.

 Sauropsids tended to be relatively rare in the Carboniferous and Permian Periods.
 Sauropsida is characterized by a number of particular skeletal features (which we aren't going to deal with here, as they are fairly technical).
 Modern sauropsids (and by inference, their concestor and all of its descendants) share a number of soft-tissue features:

 Parareptilia is a major clade of basal sauropsids which flourished alongside the synapsids during the Permian, but became rarer in the Triassic.
 The most primitive of these groups (the aquatic Mesosauridae) was thought (from 2012 to 2014!) to have an infratemporal fesestra, but this appears to be a mistake.
-Most other basal parareptiles have the no-fenestra (anapsid) condition, although a few derived ones have a fenestra (lacking the lower bar), which is best thought of as independently derived from synapsids and diapsids, but at least one recent analysis found parareptiles INSIDE Diapsida!
-Because most parareptiles had the anapsid condition, they were traditionally called "Anapsida", but now called "Parareptilia" (or sometimes "Proganosauria").
+Most other basal parareptiles have the no-fenestra (anapsid) condition, although a few derived ones have a fenestra (lacking the lower bar): traditionally this is thought of as independently derived from synapsids and diapsids, but at least one recent analysis found parareptiles INSIDE Diapsida!
+Because most parareptiles had the anapsid condition, they were traditionally called "Anapsida", but now called "Parareptilia" (or by some "Proganosauria").
 Parareptiles underwent a radiation in the Permian, producing:

 Other primitive Carboniferous and Permian sauropsids show the anapsid condition, but were eureptiles (the clade containing diapsids [see below] and their closest relatives).

 Relatively rare during this time are the oldest known members of Diapsida.
 This would eventually evolve into the major clade of eureptiles, and the dominant clade of amniotes during the Mesozoic.
 Changes from the ancestral sauropsid condition to Diapsida include:

 During the late Paleozoic diapsids were only a very minor part of the ecosystem.